Performance Boosting

 command-line utility to produce a .c

-file from
+file from a .py

 file which needs to be compiled with a C compiler to an .so

-which can then be directly imported in a Python program.
-There is, however, also an easy
+library which can then be directly imported in a Python program.

-way to use Cython directly from Jupyter notebooks through the %%cython
+There is, however, also an easy way to use Cython directly from Jupyter notebooks through the %%cython

-of the capabilities refer to the documentation.
+A full overview of Cython capabilities refers to the documentation.

 Demo: Cython